ninoNinkovic/LiveStamps/README.md

 Output: @mystamp   This stamp is (c) TundraTech 2015

+Note:
-Note: if you need to use the word "copyright" in a stamp, but you also have a "copyright" stamp defined, it is totally fine.
-Instead of defining "copyright" as a value simply add it it to the injection string literally:
+if you need to use the word "copyright" in a stamp, but you also have a "copyright" stamp defined, it is totally fine.
+Instead of defining "copyright" as a value simply add it to the injection string literally:

 "mystamp": {
   "value": ["This stamp is"],